virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-16-making-with-gimp-part-one.md

-## WHY GIMP?
+<h2 class= "second-heading">WHY GIMP?</h2>

-I got by as a content creator making most of my content in my phone, using a combination of the following mobile photo editors:
+I got by as a content creator making all my content in my phone, using a combination of the following mobile photo editors:

 - [Phonto](https://phon.to/download){:target="_blank"}: for text editing
-- [PicsArt](https://picsart.com/){:target="_blank"}: for their stickers and filters, also for cropping/blending/enhancing images
+- [PicsArt](https://picsart.com/){:target="_blank"}: for their stickers and filters, also for cropping/blending/enhancing images.
+Note: very few fonts are included with the free version
 - [Background eraser](https://play.google.com/store/apps/details?id=com.handycloset.android.eraser&hl=en_US&gl=US){:target="_blank"}: for its auto erase tool
 - [IbisPaint X](https://ibispaint.com/?lang=en-US){:target="_blank"}: for brushes and other drawing tools
 - [Cut+Mix Studio](https://play.google.com/store/apps/details?id=pictriev.cutout&hl=en_US&gl=US){:target="_blank"}: for layering/affining/face swapping
 - [Mirrorlab](https://play.google.com/store/apps/details?id=com.ilixa.mirror&hl=en_US&gl=US){:target="_blank"}: for distorting, blurring, and generating patterns and gradients
 - Powerpoint: cataloguing albums, batch saving, and text box tool

 I still use, and highly recommend each of those apps, but as my audience and body of work grew, so did my interest in design, typography, collage, and optical art.
-I also began to think about developing an artist portfolio and business brand alongside my social media presence.
-In other words, I needed to build an online store and portfolio, and after some trial and error, I realized the free apps wouldn’t cut it.
+Moreover, began to think about developing a portfolio and business brand alongside my social media presence.
+In other words, I needed to build an online store and portfolio.
+After some trial and error, I realized the phone apps wouldn’t cut it.
 Here are a few reasons why:

 - **Resizing for prints:** in order to get your designs printed, they need to be up to 4800px – none of the apps I mentioned can produce images over 2200px
 - **Color management:** GIMP gives you more control over color profiles, and allows you to create monotone versions of your designs (as those are cheaper to print)